Month 1, Day 28, Thursday 9:40 a.m.

 Tanya glared back at Damien, looking as if she might snap and attack him, but instead, her eyes welled up with tears.

 They rolled down her cheeks like big fat diamonds, one after the other.

 “I cannot speak of it!”
 Tanya squeezed out in a choked voice.

 It was so far out of character, so different from what Sebastien had been expecting, that she stared at the crying young woman for a long few moments.
 ‘Was this what that skull was supposed to do to me?
-If that’s the case, vowing under the incorrect name made a huge difference.
+If so, vowing under the incorrect name made a huge difference.
 Or maybe she gave a different vow, and I got preferential treatment.’

-When Tanya hunched over and began to sob, Sebastien regained her wits, laying an awkward hand across Tanya’s shaking shoulder.
+When Tanya hunched over, sobbing, Sebastien regained her wits, laying an awkward hand across Tanya’s shaking shoulder.
 “I know you didn’t mean for this to happen.
 What happened to Newton…wasn’t your fault.”

-Damien shuffled awkwardly, but Sebastien nodded.
-“I know.
+Damien shuffled awkwardly, but Sebastien said, “I know.
 I didn’t realize the restrictions they placed on you were so harsh.
 We don’t have to talk about it.”

 Tanya nodded, looking as if her head might fall and never rise again.
 “Could you leave me be?
 I have a lot of studying to do.
 My mid-term results weren’t as good as someone in my position needs.”

-They acquiesced, though Damien seemed unsatisfied as they walked away.
+They complied, though Damien seemed unsatisfied as they walked away.
 “Why aren’t you angry with her?
-Did she really not have anything to do with how Newton ended up?”
+Did she really have nothing to do with how Newton ended up?”